DanArthur99/Milestone-Project-3/README.md

 Github Pages and Heroku was used to deploy the live website.
 The instructions to achieve this are below:

 1. Login to Heroku
+2. Click "New", then "Create New App"
+3. Enter a name for the app and choose your region.
+4. Click "Create App"
+5. Ensure your Github account is linked to your Heroku account.
+6. On "Deployment Method" select "Github"
+7. Search for and select your desired repository.
+8. Choose "Settings", and click "Reveal Config Vars"
+9. Here you can add your environment variables, including your IP, PORT, SECRET_KEY, and DATABASE_URL
+10. Try not to include a DEBUG varible here, or if you do, make sure it is set to False
+11. Go to "Deploy", and if you want, you can select "Enable Automatic Deploys", and make sure the branch is set to "main"
+12. Go down to "Manual Deploy", select "main" branch, and click "Deploy Branch".
+Your project is now deployed.

 ### Local Development